sahil-repos/cal/README.md

 2. It is easier to maintain.

 #### Front-end
-The front end for this application can be found [Link text Here]( https://github.com/sahil-repos/cal-frontEnd)
+The front end for this application can be found [here]( https://github.com/sahil-repos/cal-frontEnd)